tuphan-dn/tuphan.dev/src/app/blog/simple-l2-tutorial/part-3-state-trie-block-proposer/page.md

 **EVM.** Validate and execute finalized transactions.

-### The simplest consensus with randomized timeouts
+### Simple consensus with randomized timeouts

 To decide who is eligible to propose a new block, we design a consensus where each participant is assigned a random clock time.
 The first participant to reach their timeout is eligible to propose the new block.

 The transactions for a new block must be carefully validated that it's NOT included in the transaction trie yet.

+### Propose

-After having a block of bundled transactions, you must execute them on your local states to compute the next block header (i.e., the global trie root).Then, submit it along with the bundled transactions.
+After having a block of bundled transactions, you must execute them on your local states to compute the next block header (i.e., the global trie root).
+Then, submit it along with the bundled transactions.

 Note that while your proposal is not yet confirmed on Layer 1, it’s acceptable for other nodes to reach their timeout and submit another block.
 At that point, you're in a race condition, meaning the first block accepted by Layer 1 will be considered valid, regardless of the previous proposals.